lwtnn/lwtnn/CONTRIBUTING.md

 First of all, thanks for your interest!
 We can use a lot of help with this package and while writing code is awesome we also like to spend some time applying it to our particle smasher data.
-Anything you can do to help us find bugs, develop this code, or just provide feedback is extremely helpful to us.
+Anything you can do to provide feedback is extremely helpful to us.

-For common questions and (limited) documentation, please look at our [github wiki][1].
+For common questions and documentation, please look at our [github wiki][1].
 If you find this inadequate we encourage you to [create an issue][2].
 And of course if you if you have any questions at all, feel free to email the package maintainer at `dguest@cern.ch`.